aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/accessing-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithIndex.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithIndex.cs" >}}
 ## **Using Worksheet Name**
 If the name of the worksheet is known, it is possible to access a worksheet using its name as shown below.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithName.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithName.cs" >}}
 ## **Accessing an Active Worksheet**
 It is possbile that an Excel file will have more than one worksheet.
 The one htat a user is working on is called the active worksheet.
 It is possible to access the active sheet.